 The town centre is blessed with a great choice of food shops, these are great for locals or for tourists to stock up when on a holiday.
 The area is a haven for walkers and there are many routes to hike throughout the area, including walking to Redbrook on the River Wye.

-Things To See in Coleford
+Things To Do in Coleford

 The town centre is based around a clocktower in Market Square, the clocktower used to be part of a church that was demolished in the 19th century.
 The church was demolished due to a growth in the congregation, leading to the building of a new church that overlooks the town called St John the Evangelist’s.
 The clock tower has a nice open space surrounding it, ideal for sitting with refreshments.
 The square houses a stage at the annual music festival.